Drug Use and Abuse Policy

-Students who provide/supply mood-altering drugs (regardless of their legality) to others will be asked to leave the GMAS Community.
+Students who provide/supply mood-altering drugs (regardless of their legality) to others may be asked to leave the GMAS Community.

 The response of the School to other drug-related offences will take into account the nature and circumstances of the offence, and the record of the student.
 The physical, mental, emotional and spiritual health and well-being of students is the priority.

 Sanctions available to the School include: